bob123456678/TrainControl/Readme.md

             - Locomotives can now be added to the database through a separate popup window
             - Alt+comma/period, Alt+semicolon/colon will now jump to the first/last key mapping page
             - QWERTY/QWERTZ/AZERTY keyboard options moved to the menu bar
+            - Increased size of the locomotive notes window
     - When editing routes, live switch/signal commands can now be captured on demand
     - Fixed bug where "Large" track diagrams would not always render correctly
     - Fixed bug where deleted/edited locomotives would persist in the autonomy graph UI